 I’ve heard it said by writers – ” the real work starts after you finish the book.”
 We’re talking about the laborious task of rewriting.

-Perhaps the best day in a writer’s world, is reaching that final paragraph, composing that last sentence, and earning the right to let your fingers type out THE END.
+Perhaps the best day in a writer’s world is reaching that final paragraph, composing that last sentence, and earning the right to let your fingers type out THE END.
 A writer cannot help but hold his fists high, slowly stepping away from the manuscript with a close eye upon it while it settles.
 Whatever ritual long-published writers have, this is the time it happens.
 This is the glory moment.

 Sadly, this moment happens but once per book.
-Even though I will re-write the book cover-to-cover several times, that last two words will not change.
+Even though I will re-write the book cover-to-cover several times, that the last two words will not change.